jbacus1/Inverse-Kinematics-Solver/README.md

 ### Interactive Demo

 - **Visual Interface (****`ik_demo`****)**: Allows users to interact with a chain of joints through drag-and-drop mechanics.
 Users can set a target position and observe the chain adjust in real time to reach the target.
-- **Scalability**: Demonstrates chains with different numbers of segments (e.g., 4 segments and 30 segments).
-Performance varies with chain complexity.
+- **Scalability**: Demonstrates chains with different numbers of segments (Performance varies with chain complexity).

 ---